CosmWasm/docs-deprecated/docs/intro/composition.md

 Given the [Actor model](./actor) of dispatching messages, and [synchronous queries](./query) implemented in CosmWasm v0.8, we have all the raw components to enable arbitrary composition of contracts with both other contracts and native modules.
 Here we will explain how the components fit together and how they can be extended.

-**Note** the text below applies to CosmWasm 0.8, which is not yet released.
+**Note** The text below applies to CosmWasm 0.8, release May 25, 2020.
+Please upgrade if you wish to take advantage of the power of composition.

 ## Terminology